Ammonia Reduction Technologies zeolite is not only capable of removing ammonia from wastewaters, it can also be reused time and time again.

 Surface water, ground water, and wastewater contain many pollutants, including inorganic and organic compounds, that are hazardous to humans, animals, and plants.
 One of the most potent pollutants is ammonia because it contributes to accelerated eutrophication of lakes and rivers, dissolved oxygen depletion, and fish toxicity (Wang & Peng, 2010).
 Hundreds of studies have examined how zeolite application can remove ammonia through adsorption.
-Findings suggest that ion exchange, particularly the adsorption of ammonium ions onto the surface of natural zeolites, contributes to its success in ammonia reduction technologies (Wang & Peng, 2010).
+Findings suggest that ion exchange, particularly the adsorption of ammonium ions onto the surface of natural zeolites, contributes to its success in ammonia reduction technologies.
+Ammonia is ammonia nitrogen in water, not nitrate ammonia.

 Jorgensen and Weatherley (2006) examined the use of clinoptilolite as a cationic exchanger for the purpose of removing ammonia from wastewaters.
 The results indicated that clinoptilolite had a significant increase in performance after cycles of exhaustion and regeneration; regenerated clinoptilolite showed a maximum adsorption capacity of 450 bed volumes (Jorgensen & Weatherley, 2006).
 Again, the results demonstrate that zeolite is not only capable of removing ammonia from wastewaters, it can also be reused time and time again.